frederic-perez/AmE-dictionary/data/idioms.md

 __here and there__ __1__ In different places. _I try to keep some cash here and there around the house in case of emergences._ __2__ In different directions; this way and that. _People ran here and there when the store opened its doors for the big sale._
 __here you are__ Here is what you needed or asked for; I present this to you.
 __hide and seek__ A situation in which one party is constantly evading or avoiding another.
 (A reference to the children’s game “hide and go seek.”)
 Often used with the verb “play.”
+__high muckety muck__ _slang_ An especially important, influential, and authoritative person, especially someone who is overbearingly or arrogantly so. _We’re just waiting for the high muckety muck to give us the green light before we get the project started._
 __high note__ The most successful, impressive, or climactic point (of something).
 __high profile__ A presence or stance that is deliberately conspicuous and prominent socially.
 __high-handed__ Haughtily presumptuous; arrogantly or inconsiderately overbearing.